 All ground floor.
-One king-size double bedroom with en-suite bath, shower over, basin and WC.
-Kitchen leading to sitting room with dining area and woodburning stove.
+Two bedrooms: 1 x double, 1 x twin.
+Bathroom with bath, separate shower, basin and WC.
+Open plan living area with kitchen, dining area and sitting area with woodburning stove.
 Shared use of external laundry room.
 Shared use of outdoor heated swimming pool and children’s play area.

 - Electric storage heaters with woodburning stove